Dentistry

 A few things can stretch out the healing process:

-• Type of filling: Composite (white) fillings often cause more post-op sensitivity than metal ones, especially right after the procedure.
+• Type of filling: Composite (white) fillings often cause more postoperative sensitivity than metal fillings, especially immediately after the procedure.

-• Depth of the cavity: A deep cavity means the filling is closer to the nerve, which can trigger longer-lasting soreness.
+• Depth of the cavity: A deep cavity means the filling is closer to the nerve, which can lead to longer-lasting pain.

 • Bite alignment: If the filling sits too high, chewing can be painful until it’s adjusted.